Nation of Islam: Background

-The Nation formed in the 1930s, when large numbers of African Americans were migrating from southern states to northern cities.
-Within that context, various groups emerged that would influence the NOI.
-In particular, the scholar of religion Dawn Gibson characterised the Nation as having been "born out of a fusion" between the ideas of Garveyism and the Moorish Science Temple of America.
-Central to Garveyism, and thus a major influence on the NOI, was the Jamaican black nationalist Marcus Garvey, who lived in the US from 1916 to 1927 and who formed the Universal Negro Improvement Association and African Communities League (UNIA).
-According to the scholar Zoe Colley, Garvey's "UNIA provided the cultural bedrock for the NOI".
-It was from Garveyism that the Nation took its black nationalism, including its emphasis on black self-sufficiency and enterprise.
+Various older movements influenced the NOI, including African American Christianity, Freemasonry, and the Jehovah's Witnesses.
+However, the scholar of religion Dawn Gibson characterized the Nation as having principally been "born out of a fusion" between the Garveyist political movement and the Moorish Science Temple of America.
+Central to Garveyism was the Jamaican black nationalist Marcus Garvey, who lived in the US from 1916 to 1927 and who formed the Universal Negro Improvement Association and African Communities League (UNIA).
+Garveyism gave the Nation its black nationalism, including its emphasis on black self-sufficiency and enterprise.

-The second key influence on the Nation was the Moorish Science Temple, an organization also promoting an idiosyncratic religion that its followers claimed was Islamic.
-This had been established by the North Carolina-born African American Noble Drew Ali in Newark, New Jersey, in 1913.
-Drew Ali claimed that he was the reincarnation of both Jesus and Muhammad, and maintained that African Americans should refer to themselves as "Moorish Americans", reflecting what he believed were their connections to the Muslim Moors of North Africa.
-In addition to Garveyism and the Moorish Science Temple, further influences on the Nation's development included African American Christianity, Freemasonry, and the Jehovah's Witnesses.
+The second key influence, the Moorish Science Temple, promoted an idiosyncratic religion that its followers claimed was Islamic.
+This had been established in 1913 by the African American Noble Drew Ali in Newark, New Jersey; he maintained that African Americans should refer to themselves as "Moorish Americans", reflecting what he believed were their connections to the Muslim Moors of North Africa.